 “KING-TV in Seattle has exposed a great amount of fraud and abuse going on within the state Department of Social and Health Services and just today, KREM-TV in Spokane had a story about people using their EBT cards to bail out of jail,” Carrell said on his website.
 “Fortunately, my bill makes the use of welfare cash for purposes associated with bail-bond agencies a gross misdemeanor.”

-Twitter is an instrumental tool for journalists, and Katie is on the forefront of that movement.
+Twitter is an instrumental tool for journalists, and Katie was on the forefront of that movement.
 She inspired precedent setting rule changes for using Twitter in U.S. District Court.
 Traditionally, electronics are prohibited in federal courtrooms, but Katie pushed for change while covering a domestic terrorism case in Spokane.
 On Martin Luther King, Jr. Day in 2011, a man planted a backpack bomb along the Unity Parade route in downtown Spokane.
 Fortunately, it did not detonate, and the man was arrested months later by the FBI.
 The story gained national attention and a strong local interest.
 While covering the pretrial proceedings Katie worked with a senior judge and the 9th circuit media department to draft rules for using Twitter in the courtroom.
 These rules allow for real-time updates via Twitter so that the public can follow important cases in federal court.

 “Katie Utehs is superb on the WX in the AM and noon.
 Her enunciation is perfect and I understood her whole report.” -KREM-TV telephone comment sheet